ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 You might say "Ha! but you're importing `System.IO.Unsafe` so we know you're doing funky stuff!", and you'd be right: if you look at the code, you get more info about its behaviour.
-But we're only interested at how much information the type annotations contain, not the code.
+But we're only interested at **how much information the type annotations contain, not the code**.

 Clojure chooses to be immutable by default, but does not try to completely isolate side-effects.
 However it would not be fair to